Jesse Itzler

 Jesse Itzler (born August 22, 1968) is an American entrepreneur, author, and rapper.
 He is the co-founder of Marquis Jet, one of the largest private jet card companies in the world, a partner in Zico Coconut Water, the founder of The 100 Mile Group, and one of the owners of the Atlanta Hawks of the National Basketball Association (NBA).

 Early life and education

 Jesse Itzler was born on August 22, 1968, to a Jewish family and raised in Roslyn, New York, on Long Island, the son of Daniel Itzler, an inventor, and Elese Itzler, the president of the Roslyn Board of Education.
 He was the youngest of three or four children, depending on the source.
 Three generations of his father's family were raised in Brooklyn.

 Itzler earned his bachelor's degree in 1990 from American University.
-He later obtained a degree in justice, law, and society.
+He would complete a degree in justice, law, and society.

 Career

 Music career

 After graduating from college, Itzler signed with Delicious Vinyl records as a songwriter/artist.
 He released his debut album Thirty Footer in Your Face using the pseudonym Jesse Jaymes in 1991.
 He co-wrote songs for various artists including Tone Lōc.
 His first released single, "College Girls (Are Easy)", while not ranking on the Billboard Hot 100 chart did become a club anthem.
 This was followed by his second single "Shake It Like A White Girl", which did reach 74 on the Billboard Hot 100 chart in 1991 and was featured in the soundtrack of the 2004 movie White Chicks.
 In 1992, Itzler wrote and sang the New York Knicks theme song "Go New York Go" as well as original songs for more than 50 other professional teams.
 Itzler wrote and sang the Emmy Award-winning song "I Love This Game" and also produced the theme song for Inside the NBA.
 Itzler is credited with campaigns for Foot Locker and Coca-Cola.

 Itzler's music partner was Dana Mozie, whom he met in 1987, a man described as being from a "strikingly different background... raised in the southeast section of Washington... as streetwise as Itzler was suburban," with whom he collaborated on several musical projects in his period as Jesse Jaymes.